liqd/thentos/docs/styleguide.md

 ## imports

-FIXME: single-letter module names are also allowed (as is tradition).
+FIXME: single-letter module names are also allowed (as is tradition).  is there a rule in this at all?

 qualified imports are given the name of the module (without path), not an abbreviation.  good: